-In addition to financial risks and opportunities, we looked at how our investments aligned with the goals of the Paris Agreement.
+In addition to financial risks and opportunities, we assessed the alignment of our investments with the Paris Agreement.
 In this, we used, among other things, the Implied Temperature Rise (ITR).
-Elo's listed equity and corporate bond investment portfolios are on a lower warming pathway compared to the global market index.
+ITR illustrates which warming pathway the companies are on, measured in Celsius.
+In 2023, Elo's direct listed equity investments were on a lower warming path compared to the global market index.
 However, there is still work to be done to reach the Paris Agreement's 1.5-degree target.